diuguide/diuguide/README.md

+# Hello World!

-###### Hello!
-I am an aspiring web development professional with a certification in Full Stack Developement.
+###### I am an aspiring web development professional with a certification in Full Stack Developement.
 I have an eye for design with a focus on detail and the motivation to tackle big projects.
 I love collaborating with others on code, debugging issues, and discovering new technologies.
 Below you will find some of my work to date, I hope you find it helpful.
 Please reach out to me if you have any questions!

+---